avinashkranjan/logsuite/README.md

 }
 ```

+## Detailed Functionality

-## Capturing Screenshots
+### Capturing Screenshots

-To capture screenshots every 100ms and save them to device storage, the ScreenshotCapture class in the plugin handles the functionality.
-Ensure it is properly initialized.
+LogSuite's `ScreenshotCapture` class handles the automatic capture of screenshots every 100 milliseconds.
+Ensure this class is properly initialized and running to benefit from continuous visual monitoring.

-## Recording Crash Logs
+### Recording Crash Logs

-Crash logs are automatically captured using the CrashLogRecorder class.
-You can retrieve the crash logs through the provided API.
+Crash logs are automatically captured by the `CrashLogRecorder` class.
+These logs provide detailed information about crashes and are essential for diagnosing and fixing issues.
+Retrieve the logs through the provided API for in-depth analysis.

-## Logging Network Activity
+### Logging Network Activity

-The NetworkLogCapture class intercepts and logs network requests and responses.
-These logs are saved to device storage and can be accessed via the API.
+The `NetworkLogCapture` class is responsible for intercepting and logging network requests and responses.
+This feature is crucial for debugging network interactions and ensuring your app's connectivity is functioning as expected.
+The logs are stored in device storage and accessible via the API.

+### Custom Log Capture

+Use the `CustomLogCapture` class to log custom messages and events.
+This allows for detailed tracking of specific actions within your application, providing an extra layer of context for debugging.
+Custom logs are saved to device storage and can be retrieved through the API.

+### Performance Monitoring

+The `PerformanceMonitor` class logs performance metrics such as CPU and memory usage.
+By monitoring these metrics, you can identify performance bottlenecks and optimize your application to run more efficiently.
+The performance logs are stored in device storage and accessible via the API.

 ## Contributing